isadri/inception/README.md

 ### Stopping a daemonized container

 Now our container_2 container is running, but how to stop it?
 This is as simple as using the `docker stop` command.

 ```bash
 docker stop container_2
 ```

 or via the container ID

 ```bash
 docker stop c18084c9f8f0
 ```

 Now run the `docker ps -a` command to see that the container is actually stopped.

 ### Automatic container restarts

-What if you want your container to be running even if the container has stopped because of a failure?
+What could you do if you want your container to be running even if the container has stopped because of a failure?
 To do this, you can use the `--restart` flag with the `docker run` command.
 The `--restart` checks for the container's exit code and makes a decision whether or not to restart it.

 ```bash
 docker run -d --name container_3 --restart=always debian /bin/sh -c "while true: do echo hello inception; sleep 1; done"
 ```

 There is three restart policies you can, and these are:

   * `always`
   * `unless-stopped`
   * `on-failure`